collinsowusu/PyGEE-SWToolbox/paper/paper.md

 # Functionality

 PyGEE-SWToolbox can:
 - Retrieve a time series of Landsat, Sentinel-1, and Sentinel-2 satellite imagery for a study area.
-- Extract surface water from all retreived satellite imagery using water extraction indices such as NDWI [@McFEETERS1996], MNDWI [@Xu2006], AWEI [@FEYISA201423], and DSWE [@Walker2020].
+- Extract surface water from all retrieved satellite imagery using water extraction indices such as NDWI [@McFEETERS1996], MNDWI [@Xu2006], AWEI [@FEYISA201423], and DSWE [@Walker2020].
-- Generate a timeseries of surface water area dynamics and export timeseries to CSV format.
+- Generate a time-series of surface water area dynamics and export times-eries to CSV format.
-- Perform water occurency frequency and hydroperiod analysis.
+- Perform water occurence frequency and hydroperiod analysis.
+- Estimate water depth using digital elevation models (DEMs).
+- Visualize satellite data, computed water maps, and time-series of water dynamics.
-- Export retrieved satellite imagery, surface water and frequency maps to Google Drive or download to to local computer for use in other GIS environments.
+- Export retrieved satellite imagery, surface water, and frequency maps to Google Drive or download them to the user's local computer for use in other GIS environments.